The Best Restaurants In Chelsea guide image

 You could have a great meal consisting solely of Shukette’s breads, but the entrees here are worth prioritizing, especially if you come with a few other people.
 The next time you're planning a group dinner, book a table at this spot from the people behind Shuka, and order the “Fish In A Cage” and joojeh chicken for the table.
 The narrow dining room is always packed with people going to town on various Levantine dishes, so be sure to make a reservation a few weeks in advance.

-At Dil-e Punjab Deli, a tiny Indian counter-service spot in Chelsea, your options are presented on a steam table with six metal trays.
-For about $10, you can get three items scooped into a box, or you can go for a smaller order for around $6.
+At Dil-e Punjab Deli, a tiny Indian counter-service spot on 9th Ave, your options are presented on a steam table in six metal trays.
+For about $10, you can get three items scooped into a box, or you can go for a smaller order for $6.
 All of the food here is vegetarian and mostly vegan, and, while the dishes rotate daily, you can expect things like mildly sweet aloo gobi and rich, moss green sarson ka saag that pairs perfectly with rice and roti.
 Take your food to go, or eat at the little counter under the shelves stacked with cans of beans and bags of lentils.

 At Qanoon, you’ll eat beautifully plated mounds of makloubeh and mahshi in a cozy townhouse with a rotating playlist of Middle Eastern artists.
 This is one of the few Palestinian restaurants in Manhattan, and it should be your go-to spot on the island for Palestinian home cooking with generous amounts of olive oil.
 We especially like the musakhan, also known as sumac chicken, which sits on top of a pita and transforms it into an unforgettable piece of bread soaked in the chicken’s juices.